 How to get to Chobe National park

 Since we were coming from Maun, we used the Southern gate of Mababe to connect to Savuti camp, which is next to Savuti Marsh which also has a high concentration of wildlife within the park.
-If you’re on a self-drive, you can opt for any of those gates or book a tour that comes with a transfer to the park.
+If you’re on a Chobe National park self-drive safari, you can opt for any of those gates or book a tour that comes with a transfer to the park.

 - Non-residents children (8-17 years)- 60 BWP per day and children below 8 years are free to enter.

-- 50 BWP for each vehicle per day.
+- 50 BWP for each non- Botswana vehicle per day.

-Even though it is advised to book way in advance, this means you must have specific dates already chosen out.
+Even though it is advised to book way in advance, it means you must have specific dates already chosen out.
 You call also directly call the companies for bookings.